Continuous revelation: Islam

 The phrase Khatamu 'n-Nabiyyīn ("Seal of the Prophets") is a title used in the Quran to designate the prophet Muhammad.
 It is generally regarded to mean that Muhammad is the last of the prophets sent by God.

 Ahmadiyya

-Ahmadi Muslims believe that while law-bearing revelation has ended with the perfection of scripture in the form of the Quran, non-scriptural revelation to non-prophets as well as non law-bearing Muslim prophets continues.
-They cite Quranic verses as well as Ahadith considered by many to be authentic in support of their belief in continuous revelation.
+Ahmadi Muslims believe that while law-bearing revelation has ended with the perfection of scripture in the form of the Quran, non-scriptural revelation to non-prophets and non-law-bearing Muslim prophets continues.
+They cite Quranic verses and Ahadith, which are considered by many to be authentic in support of their belief in continuous revelation.

 Judaism

 Reform Judaism is centered on a continual revelation and that "revelation is a continuous process, confined to no one group and to no one age," according to the Movement's 1937 Columbus Platform.

 Conservative Judaism teaches God's revelation at Mount Sinai and God's continuing revelation through study of Jewish texts and through life as a Jewish believer.